This is my two cents. On this page I tell it like it is. At least from my point of view.

 Apr 17, 2000

 I'm sure most people are aware how the general student body feels about Dalhousie.
-Here's what my man Chuck had to say
+Here's what my man Chuck had to say in an email to me this morning:

 Mike - salutations!